Kirby Reed: Other appearances

-Kirby has a small cameo via photograph in the fifth Scream film, simply titled Scream (2022), confirming her survival.
+Kirby has a small cameo appearance via photograph in the fifth Scream film, simply titled Scream (2022), confirming her survival.
 When Richie Kirsch (Jack Quaid) watches a YouTube video by Film Fails criticizing Stab 8, she is seen in a thumbnail still on the top video on the sidebar.
-The video titled "Interview with Woodsboro Survivor Kirby Reed!", uploaded by Bloody Disgusting three years ago.
-Since the film takes place in 2021–2022, the interview occurred in 2018, when Kirby was 24.
+The video titled "Interview with Woodsboro Survivor Kirby Reed!", uploaded by Bloody Disgusting three years prior when Kirby would have been 25 or 26 years old.

 Casting and development

 Casting

-Hayden Panettiere was announced to be offered a role on Scream 4 on May 21, 2010, following the cancellation of Heroes (2006–2010).
-The character was described as fulfilling the "best friend" archetype to new heroine, Jill, the cousin of Sidney (portrayed by Neve Campbell).
+Hayden Panettiere was announced as having been offered a role on Scream 4 (2011) on May 21, 2010, following the cancellation of Heroes (2006–2010).
+The character was described as fulfilling the "best friend" archetype to Jill Roberts (portrayed by Emma Roberts), the new heroine and the cousin of Sidney Prescott (portrayed by Neve Campbell).
 One week later, Panettiere and Rory Culkin were confirmed to star in the film.

 Personality and creation

 A very different character than I've ever played.
 She's kind of a tomboy.
 She's got that, that edge to her.
 That dry, sarcastic sense of humor which I loved playing.
 And underneath that, she's this horror movie buff that you don't expect from her.
 So she's very surprising.

 — —Panettiere on her character, Kirby in an April 2011 Scream 4 promotional interview.

 The casting call for Kirby characterized her as "Cute and quirky, was a tomboy until a year ago, now she's alternative, cool and sexy.
 Jill's best friend.
 She's a pop culture and horror aficionado.".
-Panettiere responded to false claims and rumors she was unsatisfied with her role amid press release for Scream 4: "I actually think my role is very, very, very fun.
+Panettiere responded to rumors that she was unsatisfied with her role during the press release for Scream 4: "I actually think my role is very, very, very fun.
 She's very sassy.
 She's very strong.
 It's a character I don't think I've ever played before.
 Her name is Kirby".
-She described portraying the character and taking direction from Wes Craven as "a blast".
+She described portraying the character and taking direction from director Wes Craven as "a blast".

-In an interview promoting the film, director Wes Craven praised Panettiere's performance as Kirby, working under a supporting cast member role and said, "Hayden is a real powerhouse.
+In an interview promoting the film, Craven praised Panettiere's performance as Kirby, working under a supporting cast member role and said, "Hayden is a real powerhouse.
 Tremendous technical ability.
 Able to bring enormous emotionalities to something very quickly.
 Smart.
 Just so full of life and laughter and fun.
 And, you know, played this really difficult role as Emma's best friend.
-And again, brought the picture up so much in her scenes. [...] she just re-affirmed that she is just a really great actress [...] packed into a very small package—but wow, what a powerhouse."
+And again, brought the picture up so much in her scenes. [...] she just re-affirmed that she is just a really great actress [...] packed into a very small package—but wow, what a powerhouse".

 On Kirby's development off-screen between the fourth and sixth films, Panettiere stated, "She's come a long way.
 What happened to her has obviously impacted her life, and it sends her in a certain direction, but she's still the same old Kirby at the heart of it.
-She's just a little older, a little wiser, but just as spitfire-y, and snarky, and all that good stuff."
+She's just a little older, a little wiser, but just as spitfire-y, and snarky, and all that good stuff".